One classroom at a time.

 Innocent Classroom Participant, Minneapolis Public Schools

-of participants in the Saint Paul Promise Neighborhood reported that they have seen more academic growth than usual in some of their students as a result of participating in Innocent Classroom.
+of educators report that they have seen more academic growth than usual in some or most of their students.

 Students in Innocent Classrooms are less likely to be sent out of the classroom (or the school) for behavior problems and more likely to be welcomed back into the classroom.

 “The skills I learned help separate behavior from the student, making it easier to have a relationship with the child while still addressing and defusing negative behavior.”

 Innocent Classroom Participant,

 of educators reported sending students out of the classroom less frequently.